cromatikap/coin-society/README.md

 > And whatever you do, do it heartily, as to the Lord and not to men ~ Colossians 3:23

+### Members feedback

+- "That's like a video game" - E.

 ## Members

 | name | identifier | registration number | certificate |